percona/pmm-doc/docs/how-to/pmm-eks.md

     ```
     Where `my-cluster` your own cluster.
 Also, more details you can read [here](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).

-## Creating the Amazon EBS CSI driver IAM role for service accounts
+## Create the Amazon EBS CSI driver IAM role for service accounts

 This plugin requires IAM permissions to make calls to AWS APIs on your behalf.
 When the plugin is deployed, it creates and is configured to use a service account that's named *ebs-csi-controller-sa*.
 The service account is bound to a Kubernetes *clusterrole* that's assigned the required Kubernetes permissions.